jcurl/RJCP.DLL.CrashReporter/docs/dev-crashdumpconfig.md

 An applications behaviour for when `CreateDump` is called can be managed through the application configuration section `CrashDumper`.

+This document applies to .NET Framework as well as .NET Core.

 ```xml
   <configSections>
     <sectionGroup name="CrashReporter">